sourcegraph/careers/job-descriptions/product-manager.md

 ## Responsibilities

-You will:

-- Own an area of the product, and drive and inform its product roadmap.
+You will **own an area of the product**\* and:

+- Significantly grow usage and engagement of that area and Sourcegraph as a whole.
-- Collaborate with engineers and designers to plan and build the solutions to customer problems.
+- Collaborate with, support, and motivate their team to plan and build the solutions to customer problems.
+- Add value to the user by solving real problems and is improving the user’s workflow as a developer.
 - Gather customer feedback to validate priorities, improve documentation, and define product requirements.
+- Make sure the development team for the product area is working on the most impactful things.
+- Maintain a roadmap, backlog, and curate and solicit feedback for the product area.
+- Communicate product ideas clearly by focusing on the problems that are being solved, the outcomes, and how we will measure success.
 - Be transparent in your internal and external communication.
 Sourcegraph is open source, so most discussions are public or in channels where you communicate directly with our customers.

-- Be a passionate advocate for a delightful user experience.
+\* Product ownership areas: Search, campaigns, extensions and code insights, code intelligence.

 ## Qualifications